damithg/bsl-tours/FRONTEND-DEPLOYMENT.md

 This script will:
 - Build the React frontend for production
+- Copy the web.config file for IIS configuration
-- Create a zip file (`frontend-deployment.zip`) containing all necessary files
+- Create a tarball archive (`frontend-deployment.tar.gz`) containing all necessary files

 ### 2. Upload to IONOS Hosting

 #### Option 1: Using FTP Client (FileZilla, WinSCP, etc.)

 1. Connect to your hosting using FTP credentials
-2. Extract the contents of `frontend-deployment.zip` locally
+2. Extract the contents of `frontend-deployment.tar.gz` locally
 3. Upload all files to the root directory of your website (or the subdirectory where you want to host the frontend)

 #### Option 2: Using IONOS File Manager

 1. Log in to your IONOS control panel
 2. Navigate to the file manager
-3. Upload `frontend-deployment.zip`
+3. Upload `frontend-deployment.tar.gz`
-4. Extract the zip file on the server to the desired directory
+4. Extract the tarball file on the server to the desired directory

 ### 3. Configure Web Server (if needed)